AlexsLemonade/OpenPBTA-analysis/figures/README.md

 bash scripts/run-figures.sh
 ```
 This assumes your current directory is the top of this repository.
+All figures print out to the `./figures` folder and should be linked to the accompanying manuscript repository `OpenPBA-manuscript`.

 ### Summary for each figure:

 | Figure | Script | Run Requirements | Linked Analysis Modules |